peteoshea/scripts-to-rule-them-all/README.md

 These tend to run faster than tests, so put them towards the beginning so it fails faster if there's a linting problem.

-### [script/cibuild][cibuild]

-Used for your continuous integration server.
-This script is typically only called from your CI server.

-You should set up any specific things for your environment here before your tests are run.
-Your tests should be run by simply calling [test][test].

 ### script/server

 *TODO - Needs converting to bash when actually required.*